linaijiao/lazy-cli/plugins/puppet/README.md

 puppet.exit()
 ```

-This command will inject`puppet` command to the Lazy CLI, you need to use this command in `--test` mode:
+This command will inject`puppet` command to the lazy CLI, you need to use this command in `--test` mode:

 ```bash
 ❯ lazy puppet --test cowsay.js